4 Tips for Teenage Acne

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Jennifer Lucas, MD, a dermatologist at Cleveland Clinic, says your first line of defense is a good cleaning regimen.
+Dermatologist Jennifer Lucas, MD, says your first line of defense is a good cleaning regimen.
 Here are some other tips to keep acne at bay:

 If you use an over-the-counter acne wash, choose one with benzoyl peroxide or salicylic acid listed as an ingredient.
 “All of these work very well,” says Dr. Lucas.
 “You just need to be cautious because they can dry your skin.”

 Sweat can clog pores.
 Get in the habit of showering immediately after a practice, game or workout.

 If you use makeup, look for the “non-comedogenic” kind, which means non-acne-forming.